 Kids often become restless and are more rowdy in the classroom.
 Teachers may find that their students are more disruptive.
 For kids with learning disabilities, the capacity to concentrate may be even more difficult.
 Even toddlers and preschool children are affected by changes in spring.
 The days are getting longer and when bedtime arrives, it may still be light outside.
 Kids may have more trouble going to bed at night and their sleep patterns may be disrupted because of the weather.

 Children may suffer through more allergies symptoms in response to environmental stimulants.
 The increase in pollen counts often results in itchy, watery eyes and frequent sneezing.
+This can lead to increased irritation and potential nosebleeds.
 Beginning in March and April, pollen from trees often causes allergies to flare up.
 Mold counts also start to rise beginning in April and extending into summer.
 Most kids do not develop seasonal allergies until they are at least two years old.
 If your child has suffered from seasonal allergies for at least six months, your doctor may prescribe an allergy shot for relief.
 Some over the counter medications, such as antihistamines, are often used to reduce symptoms.
 While these may provide relief, kids may also feel drowsy when using them.
 This may further compound problems at school related to your child's attention span.

 Children with asthma may experience an increase in wheezing and asthma attacks during the spring season.
 Asthma occurs when the small muscles of the airways leading to the lungs begin to spasm.
 This makes it difficult for a child to breathe; mucous may collect in the air passages causing coughing, and your child may make wheezing sounds as she tries to take a breath.